jumphone/Delia/README.md

 #### 4.2 Principal Components Regression (PCR):

-#### If there are some very similar cell types (multicollinearity) in your reference,  please try PCR
+#### If there are some very similar cell types (Multicollinearity) in your reference,  please try PCR

 #### Caution: PCR will be slower than linear regression.